-Typically canned tuna will last anywhere from 2-5 days refrigerated.
+Typically canned tuna will last anywhere from 2-5 days refrigerated (once the can is open).
 Make sure to store in an air-tight container in the refrigerator for the longest lasting tuna.

 Can canned tuna be eaten raw?

 Most canned tuna is pre-cooked, so the answer is yes!
-You can eat canned tuna “raw.”
+You can eat canned tuna without cooking or heating it.

 Avocado Tuna Salad